Hornbill-Docs/esp-config/esp-config/email/direct-outbound.md

 * Green - delivered
 * Red - failed

-You can click on each envelop and use the following options.
+You can click on each envelope and use the following options.

 * **Delivery status:** This will display a detailed log of the delivery status.
 * **Resend:** If an email has not been sent due to a temporary issue that has since been fixed, you can use the `Resend` option to try to send the email again.
 After selecting `Resend` the email status will change to pending.